H5RV/bitcoin-educational-content/tutorials/contribution/contribution-proofreading-guidelines/en.md

 ![REVIEW](assets/en/14.webp)

-Following on the topic of links, if the author inserts a link referring to a Plan ₿ Network course of tutorial, the website will automatically create a "card" showing the related thumbnail.
-As a consequence, always make sure that you have a space between the text and the link itself, otherwise you might see the following error on the website.
+Following on the topic, if the author inserts a link referring to a Plan ₿ Network course or tutorial (**not** inside parenthesis), the website will automatically create a "card" showing the related thumbnail.
+As a consequence, always make sure that you **have a space between the text and the link itself**, otherwise you might see the following error on the website.

 ![REVIEW](assets/en/15.webp)

-Finally, another best practice to apply when you finish your proofreading task and send the PR is go back to the original issue opened by the coordinator, and comment with "Proofreading done".
-Make sure to also insert your PR link there as well.
+Finally, another best practice to apply when you finish your proofreading task and send the PR is go back to the original issue opened by the coordinator, and comment with "Proofreading done". **Make sure to also insert your PR link there as well**.

 ## Conclusion